Steering an online businesses without metrics at hand is like flying an aircraft without a dashboard.

 This is an invaluable metric to measure profitability per user and compare traffic sources (the higher is the ARPPU the better performing is the source).
 This metric also shows how your audience responds to price hikes and cuts.

-To find ARPPU in MyTracker, go to Report constructor → Metrics→ Financial metrics.
+To find ARPPU in MyTracker, go to Report builder → Metrics→ Financial metrics.
 Please note that this metric takes into account total app revenue, ignoring subsequent payments of retail taxes and charges.
 In real life, the state of things may look less optimistic than the statistics.

 In MyTracker, you can also compute such useful auxiliary metrics as DPU, WPU and MPU.
 This is the number of unique payments made by app users in the past day/week/month.
 With each user counted only once, you can see the actual number of paying customers and track the evolution of that number over time.